18 FAQs people ask about passing their business onto their family

 - who will manage the business, including whether you will have any future role in management;

-- grooming your chosen successor and planning the handover of control.
+- training your chosen successor and planning the handover of control.

 3. Is it a good idea to pass the business on to the family?